-The internationally focused banking sector plays a key role in the Liechtenstein financial centre and is economically extremely important.
-The banks have traditionally concentrated on private banking and international wealth management avoiding the riskier field of investment banking.
+The internationally focused banking sector plays a key role in the Liechtenstein financial centre, and is economically extremely important.
+The banks have traditionally concentrated on private banking and international wealth management, and have avoided the more risky field of investment banking.
 With its cross-generational approach and unique combination of tradition, innovation, quality, and sustainability, the banking centre offers its discerning, international clients high-quality financial services.
 Thanks to Liechtenstein's membership of the European Economic Area (EEA), the banks are able to offer their full range of services throughout the entire European single market.
 A number of banks are also active outside Europe, in particular in Asia.

-As of December 2023, the 11 banks (Liechtenstein banks including non-domestic group companies) had client assets under management amounting to CHF 439 billion.
-Of this, CHF 191.1 billion or 43.5% respectively was attributable to banks in Liechtenstein.
-In 2023, the net inflow of new money recorded by Liechtenstein banks and non-domestic group companies (including completed acquisitions) amounted to around CHF 30,9 billion (CHF 4.7 billion of this in Liechtenstein).
-At the end of 2023, the balance sheet total of Liechtenstein banks and non-domestic group companies amounted to CHF 102.6 billion (CHF 81.5 billion of this in Liechtenstein).
-The number of full-time equivalent employees at Liechtenstein banks (excluding non-domestic group companies) amounted to 3143.
-The CET1 capital ratio at the individual bank level (excluding non-domestic group companies) was 21,8% at the end of 2023.
+As at December 2021, the 12 banks (Liechtenstein banks including non-domestic group companies) had client assets under management amounting to CHF 424,4 billion.
+Of this, CHF 200,6 billion or 47,3% respectively was attributable to banks in Liechtenstein.
+In 2021, the net inflow of new money recorded by Liechtenstein banks and non-domestic group companies (including completed acquisitions) amounted to around CHF 37,5 billion (CHF 13,0 billion of this in Liechtenstein).
+At the end of 2021, the balance sheet total of Liechtenstein banks and non-domestic group companies amounted to CHF 100,7 billion (CHF 77,3 billion of this in Liechtenstein).
+The number of full-time equivalent employees at Liechtenstein banks (excluding non-domestic group companies) amounted to 2973.
+The CET1 capital ratio at the individual bank level (excluding non-domestic group companies) was 20,5% at the end of 2021.
+Capitalisation therefore has a sound basis, and this also continued to improve over the past year.
 As a consequence, Liechtenstein banks are amongst the best capitalised financial institutions anywhere in the world.
 This offers assurance of financial centre stability and security for bank clients.

-The Banking Industry Country Risk Assessment (BICRA) from
+The Banking Industry Country Risk Assessment (BICRA) from Standard & Poor's moreover gives the banking sector in Liechtenstein a Group 2 rating.
+This means

-Standard & Poor's moreover gives the banking sector in Liechtenstein a Group 2 rating.
-This means Liechtenstein is one of the countries with the lowest risk in the banking sector.
+Liechtenstein is one of the countries with the lowest risk in the banking sector.
 Liechtenstein banks fully support the government's measures for international standard conformity in tax matters and for combating money laundering, terrorist financing and corruption, and consistently pursue a zero tolerance policy.
 They also promote the development of cutting-edge products and business models that take account of the sense of responsibility shown by clients towards society and the environment.